 - Dermal Fillers: In some cases, a weak chin can be enhanced through the selective use of dermal fillers.
 These injectables bring volume to the treatment area, and can even produce outcomes that last from several months to several years, depending on the filler used.
 Even a small increase in the size of the chin can produce a dramatic change, by bringing more balance to the face.

 - Chin Implants: When a weak chin is caused by hereditary factors, a chin implant may be a viable solution, with long-lasting outcomes.
 California Skin Institute providers only use implants made from high-grade materials, so that the implant is unlikely to break or become rejected by the body.
 Further, because the implant is positioned directly onto the bone, you or anyone else touching your chin will only feel the skin and the natural tissues above the implant.

 Scheduling Your Appointment

 The first step toward correcting jowls or a weak chin is to schedule an appointment with one of our expert providers.
-To do this, please call a California Skin Institute practice near you, or fill out the Contact Form, below!
+To do this, please call a California Skin Institute practice near you, or find a location near you and request a consultation!

 This is to be only used as an educational piece and individuals should not use it to self-diagnose a condition or problem.
 Treatment results will vary, talk to a practitioner to see if any of these treatments or procedures are right for you.